 - Any investments in foreign currencies

-- Commodity futures (an agreement to buy or sell a certain commodity, such as gold or frozen orange juice, at a specific time and price in the future).
+- Commodity futures (an agreement to buy or sell a certain commodity, such as gold, at a specific time and price in the future).

 What types of losses are not covered by the SIPC?